 New and Enhanced Rebate, up to $300!

 Our new and enhanced residential toilet rebate pays for up to $300 for parts and contracted labor!
-Qualifying toilets cost about $150 so a typical replacement should come at little or no cost to the customer.
+A typical replacement can come at little or no cost to the customer.

 Toilets usually account for the most water used indoors in an average home.
 Switching out a 1.6 gallon per flush (GPF) toilet with an Ultra-High Efficiency Toilet (UHET) cuts your toilet water usage in half, while still providing equal or superior flushing performance.